Warspoot/LLM-Plugin/readme.md

 ```
 If done correctly you should see an LLM Translation section in the hachimi GUI
 ![Hachimi-Edge GUI](image.png)
-> By default the LM Translation feature is on, but you can turn it off from the GUI.
+> By default the LLM Translation feature is on, but you can turn it off from the GUI.

 ### Plugin Config & Behaviour
 The plugins settings are created and saved at `hachimi/llm_plugin_config.json`